snl-dakota/dakota/docs-sphinx/source/usingdakota/introduction/helloworld.rst

 First Steps
 ===========

-1. Make sure Dakota runs.
+1. After :ref:`downloading Dakota <setupdakota-download>`, make sure that Dakota runs.
 You should see Dakota version information when you type ``dakota -v``.
 2. Create a working directory.
 3. Copy ``rosen_multidim.in`` from the ``dakota/share/dakota/examples/users/`` directory to your working directory.
 4. From the working directory, run: